node-red/node-red.github.io/docs/creating-nodes/properties.md

 These are the properties that get passed to the node constructor function when an instance of the node is created in the runtime.

-In the example from the [creating you first node section](first-node), the node had a single property called `name`.
+In the example from the [creating your first node section](first-node), the node had a single property called `name`.
 In this section, we'll add a new property called `prefix` to the node: